braedonsaunders/trawl/README.md

 - Built for action.
 Discovery, enrichment, scoring, and draft creation live in one pipeline.
 - Human-close friendly.
 AI does the heavy prep; humans step in when judgment matters.

+## Who This Is For

+- B2B founders who want a private outbound machine instead of another SaaS seat
+- Agencies and service businesses working narrow local markets
+- Operators who want researched leads, not raw exports

 ### Core loop